dandean/Ajax.JSONRequest/README.md

 Handling Failures
 -----------------

-Since there is no way to inspect what happens after we make a request with the jsonp technique, we're stuck having to make informed guesses about what's going on.
+Since there is no way to inspect what happens after we make a request with the JSONP technique, we're stuck having to make informed guesses about what's going on.

 This example makes a request to an invalid URL.
 Since the callback is not invoked within the default `timeout` period (10 seconds) the request is "cancelled" and the `onFailure` callback is invoked if specified.
+The `Ajax.JSONResponse` will have the `status` of 504 and `statusText` of "Gateway Timeout".

 <pre>
 new Ajax.JSONRequest('http://api.flickr.com/services/feeds/asdfasdfasdfasdfasdfsdf', {